Family of 6 displaced after cooking fire in Burton

 It happened around 3:30 a.m.
-Sunday at a house on Garet Smalls Road.
-Burton Fire and Marine Corps Air Station Beaufort worked together for three hours to extinguish the fire.
+Sunday at a house on Garet Smalls Road in Seabrook.
+Burton Fire and Marine Corps Air Station Beaufort responded and found the home heavily involved in fire.

+The fire was quickly contained, but took crews over an hour to fully extinguish.

 A Burton Fire Marshal told News 3 the fire was caused by unattended cooking on the stove.
 An adult female was taken to the hospital for minor burns or injuries.
 No one else was hurt.